-Figure 50: Religious-based (dis)agreement with the statement "I would feel at ease making homework with him/her" (percentages calculated per category)
+Figure 31: Religious-based (dis)agreement with the statement "I would feel at ease making homework with him/her"

-Figure 50 about making homework together - an important aspect of learning together at school - shows how 40% of the Christians students, 74% of the Muslim students and 46% of the non-religious students would not do this or feel uncomfortable doing it.
+Figure 23 about making homework together - an important aspect of learning together at school - shows how 40% of the Christians students, 74% of the Muslim students and 46% of the non-religious students would not do this or feel uncomfortable doing it.
 While the Muslim students' social distance in this is almost twice as high as that of the Christians, the general picture shows how big portions of students intend to ostracize gay and lesbian students in common school work.
 This poses quite a threat to the gay and lesbian students' academic performance.

-Figure 51: Religious-based (dis)agreement with the statement "I would find it annoying to share a room with him/her during an excursion/project week" (percentages calculated per category)
+Figure 32: Religious-based (dis)agreement with the statement "I would find it annoying to share a room with him/her during an excursion/project week"

 Finally, the question about sharing a room during an excursion shows again a large majority of Muslim students objecting to socializing with gay or lesbian students, while Christian and non-religious students are more ambiguous about this.
-Still, apart from the staggering 87% (60%+27%) of the Muslim students, large majorities of 69% of the Christian students and 66% of the non-religious students would either not agree or feel insecure about sharing a room during an excursion.
+Still, apart from the staggering 87% of the Muslim students, large majorities of 69% of the Christian students and 66% of the non-religious students would either not agree or feel insecure about sharing a room during an excursion.

-4.2.5 Conclusions
+3.2.5 Conclusions